 This course is a study of the Linux operating system and applications for system, file and disk management.
 It includes an introduction to systems administration and development of programs for the Linux operating system.
-(Fall only)
+Lab: 2 hours per week.

 ITD 2513 AWS ACADEMY CLOUD COMPUTING ARCHITECTURE